verusbabb/Workout_Tracker/README.md

 This is a web-based app that helps a user create workout plans, track their progress, and view graphical summary data to help understand their progress.

-The development challenge was to create the backend for routing, storing, and retreiving user data.
+The biggest development challenge in this effort was to create the backend for routing, storing, and retreiving user data.

 ## User Story
 ```